Mdrs-Corp/the-mu-lang/README.md

 # The µ lang
-The µ programming langage python based
+The µ programming language python based
-You can crerate your magnificents programmes in µ in your atom editor by selecting the "Mu-Lang" grammar
+You can create your magnificent programs in µ in your atom editor by installing "Mu-Lang" grammar !
-## Execute your maginificient code
+## Execute your magnificent code
 Just type in your command line where you downloaded the interpreter :
 ```bash
 python3 main.py path_of_your_file.µ
 ```
-No neads for extras modules, should works for python>=3.6
+No needs for extras modules, should works for python>=3.6
-## Exemple of a code :
+## Example of a code :
 ```xml
 <µ>
  <loq>